oatmeelsquares/SP25_DS5111_rn7ena/README.md

 **Other setup**

-Run `init.sh` in the `setup` directory to install desired packages.
+Run `setup/init.sh` to install desired packages.